ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
-* TCC Marker – To indicate the result of the Totals Components Correction method, string
 * Original Total Variable – Numeric
 * Original Components Variable – Numeric
 * Final Total Variable – Numeric
 * Final Components Variable – Numeric
+* TCC Marker – To indicate the result of the Totals Components Correction method, string
+* Error Description

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.